Edwards-R/understanding_docs/human-centric-labels.md

 |Ransonia|Kramp|1947|
 |Ransonia|Blandin|1979|

 This 'author & year' system is familiar to taxonomists, human-readable, and reasonably unique.
 As such, it provides an excellent basis for adaptation to use when versioning type concepts and interpretations.
+All that remains is to translate this idea to our respecting concerns.

-## Stacking up the versions
+## Applying to the taxonomic and interpretation concerns
+### Taxonomic
 Under the redesign of the taxonomic system, the 'root' component of a type is its name.
 The author and year stored against a type under the current system become the author and year stored specifically against the name in the redesign.
 We can use this to build up a complete, documented, statement as to the status of *Bombus lucorum* in Great Britain.
 We start with the type name *Bombus lucorum*:

 |Attribute|Value|